 Ensure each task is assigned to an individual working in the store.
-The main players in your store will be the Retail Store Agent, the Retail Store Manager, the Retail Store Operator/Owner, Security Guards (if applicable), and Delivery Agents (if store delivery is permitted again in Ontario).
+The main players in your store will be the Retail Store Agent, the Retail Store Manager, the Retail Store Operator/Owner, Security Guards (if you decide to have them – not required), and Delivery Agents (if you deliver to customers).
 Each worker should have their roles and responsibilities clearly laid out in SOPs and it should be clear in each of the documents who is responsible for each responsibility contained in the SOP.

 How often should the cannabis shop SOPs be updated and by who?

 All SOPs should be reviewed at a minimum of once every 3 months to ensure that they are accurately capturing store processes.
 Your SOPs will undoubtedly change over time: whether you draft them yourself or buy them from a third-party there will very likely need to be modifications made.
 The Retail Store Operator or Manager should review them.
 If any changes need to be made, record a new version number – V2 – in the chart of revisions.

 There are pros and cons to buying Standard Operating Procedures for your dispensary in the Greater Toronto Area or elsewhere in Ontario.
 Some pros include an extreme time-save as well as a huge weight off your shoulders.
 Cons include an inability to truly learn on the job for yourself – and almost all SOPs will require some modification for your store due to each store’s idiosyncrasies.

 YES!
 In fact, I have created one that is free to use by the cannabis retail community at large.
 Whether you are a retail store applicant or existing operator, I want to make this particular SOP available to everyone that wants it.

 Please contact me via the form at the bottom of the website and leave a message with your email address.
 I will get back to you with the SOP.